20 Reasons Everyone Should Take Acting Lessons

 - Be nice to everyone because you never know who you are talking to.
 Also, isn’t that the way you want people to treat you?

-- Only (bad) actors show emotion; people do everything they can to hide emotion.
+- Only (bad) actors show emotions; people do everything they can to hide emotions.

 - Everything you do is probably motivated either by fear or love.

 - Every story is a love story.
-You just have to find what the love is about.
+You just have to figure out what the love is about.

 - Everyone has sides to them they don’t like or are afraid of.
 Don’t be afraid; look at them, but do so with control.
 Unexamined feelings fester and contaminate everything you do.

-- We all have deep dark secrets, and most of them are the same.
+- We all have deep dark secrets, and most of them are pretty much the same.

 - How a person behaves is not who they are.

-- Everyone had a life before they met you and will continue to have one when you leave.
+- Everyone had a life before they met you and will continue to have one when you’re gone.

-- Support others, especially co-workers.
+- Support others, especially scene partners (or co-workers).
 Don’t try to steal focus from them.